 My work is complete in itself, simply by being there.

-Existence requires no value, no ideology, no validation, no permission.
-It exists without even needing to be perceived by anyone.
-All things—including us humans—carry their own subtle rhythm, their own vibration.
-These vibrations resonate, intersect, and form relationships, from the faintly perceptible to the profoundly silent.
-Even in stillness, existence is complete in itself simply by being.
+Existence requires no value, ideology, validation, or permission.
+It does not need to be perceived in order to be present.
+All things—including human beings—carry their own subtle rhythms and vibrations.
+These vibrations resonate, intersect, and form relationships, ranging from the barely perceptible to the profoundly silent.
+Even in stillness, existence is complete simply by being.

 A single drop of water contains an entire universe and carries its own frequency.
-A handful of soil holds time and memory, embracing the life and death of the earth.
-Our bodies, too, like soil and water, are organic matter containing countless microorganisms and memories.
-Through the turning point of death, energy transforms and connects; we ourselves become part of the law of entropy, and that cycle continues to change, linking the tangible and intangible.
-It is a vast transformation without beginning or end.
+A handful of soil holds time and memory, embracing cycles of life and death.
+Our bodies, like water and soil, are organic matter filled with microorganisms and accumulated traces of experience.
+Through death, energy does not disappear but transforms, continuing within the law of entropy and linking the tangible and intangible in an ongoing movement without beginning or end.

 Existence becomes poetry, and language fades away.